Seizure

-Clinical features
+Signs and symptoms

 The clinical signs and symptoms associated with a seizure are also referred to as seizure semiology.
 Seizure semiology varies depending on the brain regions involved and the type of seizure.
 This may affect movement, sensation, autonomic functions, or cognitive and emotional processing.
 Motor symptoms can include muscle stiffening (tonic activity), rhythmic jerking (clonic activity), sudden muscle jerks (myoclonus), sudden loss of muscle tone (atonia), eye deviation, or other repetitive involuntary movements (automatisms).
-Sensory disturbances may involve tingling, visual phenomena, or hallucinated sounds.
-Autonomic features can include changes in heart rate, respiration, or gastrointestinal sensations.
-Cognitive or emotional symptoms may manifest as confusion, fear, or altered perception.
+Sensory disturbances may involve tingling, visual phenomena, vertigo, hallucinated sounds, among others, while autonomic features can include changes in heart rate, respiration and epigastric sensations.
+Cognitive or emotional symptoms may manifest as confusion, fear, altered perception, memory phenomena such as feelings of familiarity (déjà vu) and other alterations in cognitive function.

 Some individuals experience an aura associated with their focal seizures, characterized by subjective sensations such as unusual smells, a sudden emotional shift, or feelings of déjà vu.

 Most seizures last less than two minutes and may be followed by a recovery phase known as the postictal state, which may include confusion, fatigue, or other neurologic symptoms.
-Seizures lasting more than five minutes, or occurring in rapid succession without recovery, are classified as status epilepticus, a medical emergency that can result in long-term brain injury or death.
+Seizures lasting more than five minutes or occurring in rapid succession without recovery are classified as status epilepticus, a medical emergency that can result in long-term brain injury or death.

 Classification

 Seizures are classified according to their site of onset in the brain, clinical features, and level of consciousness during the episode.
-In 2025, the International League Against Epilepsy (ILAE) released an updated classification to improve clarity, clinical relevance, and global applicability.
-The system distinguishes four major types: focal, generalized, unknown whether focal or generalized, and unclassified seizures.
+In 2025, the International League Against Epilepsy (ILAE) released an updated classification of seizures that distinguishes four major types: focal, generalized, unknown whether focal or generalized, and unclassified seizures.
 Seizures are further characterized based on whether consciousness is preserved or impaired, as determined by responsiveness during the event.